LiQiiiii/BadWAM/README.md

 adversarial observation perturbations against World-Action Models (WAMs).
 BadWAM studies two attack objectives:

-- **Action-only desynchronization**: perturb observations to maximize action shift.
+- **Action-only Adversarial Attack**: perturb observations to maximize action shift.
-- **Imagination-preserving desynchronization**: perturb observations to shift actions while keeping the predicted future comparatively close to the clean prediction.
+- **Imagination-preserving Adversarial Attack**: perturb observations to shift actions while keeping the predicted future comparatively close to the clean prediction.

 The codebase is built on top of the FastWAM implementation and adds: